Winter Wonder Deals! ⛄️❄️

 Unfortunately, women are at a higher risk of suffering from bone-related diseases since they have fewer bone tissues compared to men.
 This is why you would often find doctors highly recommending calcium supplements to women in their 40s.

 Your hormones play a vital role in determining the health of your bones.
-For instance, women tend to lose bones at a breakneck pace after menopause due to the fall in estrogen levels.
+For instance, women tend to lose bones at a breakneck pace after menopause due to the fall in estrogen levels, which is why it is advised to follow a specific diet to balance hormones in women.
 The long period of the absence of menopause increases the chance of them incurring bone diseases.

 Men tend to lose bones when there is a low count of their testosterone levels.
 In general, irrespective of your gender, too much thyroid hormone might cause bone loss.